 Hashmi has been a vocal critic of Prime Minister Narendra Modi and the ruling Bharatiya Janata Party long before he assumed office for the first time in 2014.
 In 2003, she co-founded ANHAD in the aftermath of the deadly 2002 Gujarat riots that occurred during Modi’s tenure as chief minister.
 In Kashmir, the organization has worked towards empowering women and youth in remote areas, and has helped over 20,000 women become functionally literate.

 Click here to read the rest of the piece.

-(Photo credit: The Women’s March for Change campaign in Delhi / Shabnam Hashmi)
+(Photo credit: Women March for Change / Shabnam Hashmi)